-Playing the Ouija board, Thai called it the glass cup ghost was known amongst students but Ann’s school would use a coin.
-It was a 5 baht coin so it’s probably safe to call it ‘Coin Ghost’.
-First of all, I need to give you a background, at the time I was a Christian.
-My father side of the family and relatives were Christians and this started when I was attending a Junior High School and still living with my grandmother, which she lived close to the school.
+Playing the Ouija board, Thai called it the glass cup ghost was known amongst students, but Ann’s school would use a coin.
+It was a 5 baht coin, so it’s probably safe to call it ‘Coin Ghost.’
+First of all, I need to give you a background; I was a Christian at the time.
+My father’s side of the family and relatives were Christians, and this started when I was attending a Junior High School and still living with my grandmother, who lived close to the school.
 It’s about a 10-minute walk to get there.
 After school, my friends liked to play the Coin Ghost.
-It’s the after-school activity among friends but I didn’t know it because I live with the lord all my life.
-I’ve noticed that they had so much fun then I got curious so I asked if I could watch to see how it’s played.
-My friends showed me how it’s played, I got so excited.
+It’s an after-school activity among friends, but I didn’t know it because I have lived with the Lord.
+I noticed that they had so much fun, then I got curious, so I asked if I could watch to see how it’s played.
+My friends showed me how it’s played; I got so excited.

 “Hey, is this for real?
 The coin can move for real?”

-My friends had all the proper equipment to play, incense stick, candle, the spell to invite the ghost spirit to process the coin, and they asked me to give it a try,
+My friends had all the proper equipment to play with, incense stick, candle, the spell to invite the ghost spirit to possess the coin, and they asked me to give it a try,

 “Do you want to try?
 You want to join us?”

 The next day they played again.
-I’m telling you, it’s very popular.
-I went to watch them play again, as 2-3 days had passed, I’m beginning to get used to the game.
-It looked like fun, I thought about giving it a try and my friends insisted that I should try.
+I’m telling you, it’s trendy.
+I watched them play again; as 2-3 days had passed, I was beginning to get used to the game.
+It looked like fun, I thought about giving it a try, and my friends insisted that I should try.

-After 2 days passed, I’ve decided to give it a try.
-It must have been my bad luck; the day that they had over 20 people playing I didn’t play.
+After 2 days passed, I decided to give it a try.
+It must have been my bad luck; the day that they had over 20 people playing, I didn’t play.
 They were taking turns playing that day, but I decided to play on the day that only 4 people played.
-Everyone had a blast, asking all sorts of questions and I touched the coin with everyone else.
+Everyone had a blast asking questions, and I touched the coin with everyone else.
 Which, it’s able to move on its own.
-We played until it’s time to go home, we put the games away that included the Ouija board, and various spells.
-No one wants to be responsible to take it home, one was making an excuse that her mom would say something and can’t take anything home.
-They came to a conclusion, “Then let Ann take it home, will you?
-Ann’s family is a Christian, they probably won’t say anything?”
+We played until it was time to go home; we put the games away, including the Ouija board and various spells.
+No one wants to be responsible for taking it home; one was making an excuse that her mom would say something and can’t take anything home.
+They concluded, “Then let Ann take it home, will you?
+Ann’s family is a Christian; they probably won’t say anything?”

 I replied, “Sure will.”

-After I agreed, I took everything and put it in my book bag and took it home with me.
-As luck would have it, I got home at 5 in the evening and there was no one home.
-The house was locked and I couldn’t get in.
-I sat out on the front porch and played with the dog for a while.
-Then I opened my book bag and thought to myself that I should play.
-We didn’t get to finish the game today, and since I’m not doing anything I could play to kill time.
-I closed my eyes, invited the ghost spirit from the spell that my friends wrote on a piece of paper and touched the coin.
+After I agreed, I took everything, put it in my bookbag, and took it home.
+Luckily, I got home at 5 in the evening, and there was no one home.
+The house was locked, and I couldn’t get in.
+I sat out on the front porch and played with the dog.
+Then I opened my book bag and thought that I should play.
+We didn’t finish the game today, and since I’m not doing anything, I could play to kill time.
+I closed my eyes, invited the ghost spirit from the spell my friends wrote on paper and touched the coin.
 Eh!
 It moved.
 After asking questions for a while, it didn’t want to move.
-I thought to myself ‘Or maybe only one player it doesn’t have power.’
+I thought to myself, ‘Or maybe only one player doesn’t have power.’

-On the (Thai) Ouija board there’s a slot that said ‘Rest’ those that used to play might remember but it replied “No”
+On the (Thai) Ouija board, a slot said ‘Rest’ those that used to play might remember, but it replied “No.”

-I then asked “Oh, so why aren’t you moving any faster?
-If not tired, why not moving? “
+I asked, “Oh, so why aren’t you moving any faster?
+If not tired, why not move? “

 “Oh, hungry?
 Then what to do?”
 I asked.

-The coin spelled the word ‘Hungry’ again and at this time I began to feel uneasy, I started to get scared.
+The coin spelled the word ‘Hungry’ again, and at this time, I began to feel uneasy; I started to get scared.
 What should I do?
-I told it to exit since I want to stop playing but it moved back and forth and spelled the word ‘No’.
-So it refused to exit.
-But I didn’t give up and really afraid this time.
-I gave it a push and dragged the coin to ‘Rest’ slot and repeat the exit spell that my friends wrote for me and thought to myself ‘Stop playing!
-What the heck keeps saying ‘Hungry Hungry Hungry’, what does it want me to do for it?’
+I told it to exit since I wanted to stop playing, but it moved back and forth and spelled the word ‘No.’ It refused to leave.
+But I didn’t give up and was really afraid this time.
+I gave it a push and dragged the coin to the ‘Rest’ slot and repeated the exit spell that my friends wrote for me, and thought to myself, ‘Stop playing!
+What the heck keeps saying ‘Hungry Hungry Hungry’?
+What does it want me to do for it?’

-After I finished repeating the spell, I put everything back in my book bag.
-In a short while someone came home, I went inside the house.
-It appeared that in the middle of the night I couldn’t fall asleep.
-I shared a bedroom with my cousin that’s about the same age as me and she’s also my grandparents’ granddaughter.
-My cousin was asleep, but I couldn’t fall asleep, no matter what I tried and couldn’t fall asleep.
-My bedroom has a vintage window, the window was from the floor to ceiling and it had a curtain but I felt like someone was staring at me.
-Based on the Christian’s belief, I don’t believe in ghost so I said my prayer and ask the Lord to grant me a wish, I couldn’t fall asleep, Amen.
-Then I went back to sleep, oh still can’t fall asleep.
+After repeating the spell, I put everything back in my bookbag.
+In short, while someone came home, I went inside the house.
+I couldn’t fall asleep in the middle of the night.
+I shared a bedroom with my cousin, that’s about the same age as me, and she’s also my grandparents’ granddaughter.
+My cousin was asleep, but I couldn’t fall asleep, no matter what I tried, and couldn’t fall asleep.
+My bedroom has a vintage window; the window was from floor to ceiling, and it had a curtain, but I felt like someone was staring at me.
+Based on the Christian belief, I don’t believe in ghosts, so I said my prayer and asked the Lord to grant me a wish; so I could fall asleep, amen.
+Then I went back to sleep; oh still can’t fall asleep.
 I tossed and turned until morning.

-I felt uneasy, I kept thinking that maybe it’s the coin ghost.
-So I went to ask the school custodian because if I were to ask someone at home they won’t be able to answer since they are Christians.
+I felt uneasy; I thought maybe it was the coin ghost.
+So I went to ask the school custodian because if I were to ask someone at home, they wouldn’t be able to answer since they are Christians.
 Worst, I might get yelled at for bringing something nonsense to play.
-So I went to ask the school custodian because the day that I played was on a Friday, and the next morning was a Saturday and there’s no one at the school.
-After I asked the question he was startled and blurted out, “How can you play by yourself?
+So I went to ask the school custodian because the day that I played was on a Friday, and the following day was a Saturday, and there was no one at the school.
+After asking the question, he was startled and blurted out, “How can you play by yourself?
 Do you not know that you can’t play by yourself?
-Whether it’s the glass cup ghost or the coin ghost you have to have at least 2 people to play.
-You have to help each other move the coin, playing by yourself the ghost might process you or you could get a whiplash rolling on the floor with pain.”
+Whether it’s the glass cup ghost or the coin ghost, you have to have at least 2 people to play.
+You have to help each other move the coin; playing by yourself, the ghost might possess you, or you could get a whiplash rolling on the floor with pain.”

 “Owh, if can’t play by yourself then how come it’s able to move?”

-“It moves because you have invited it but it can process you and that’s why they don’t allow you to play by yourself.”
+“It moves because you have invited it, but it can possess you, and that’s why they don’t allow you to play by yourself.”

-“If this was all you have encountered then you are very fortunate.
-It didn’t make an appearance for you to see, nor process your body, so consider yourself lucky.
-I suggest that you should resolve this, such as take 1 boiled chicken to the place that you invited it to come.”
-As soon as the school custodian mentioned this, I remembered that when my friends quit playing, and I was still deeply involved in the games and I mentioned out loud, “Hoy!
+“If this was all you have encountered, you are very fortunate.
+It didn’t appear for you to see or possess your body, so consider yourself lucky.
+I suggest that you resolve this, such as taking 1 boiled chicken to where you invited it to come.”
+As soon as the school custodian mentioned this, I remembered that when my friends quit playing and I was still deeply involved in the games, I said, “Hoy!
 What, quit already?
-I’m still having fun, can I continue with the game?”
+I’m still having fun.
+Can I continue with the game?”

-At the time it must have been like asking it to come home with me.
-I had to go back to school again because the school custodian suggested for me to take 1 boiled chicken, 1 bottle of white liquor, an incense stick and candle to pay respect and ask for forgiveness.
-Then I placed the incense stick in the middle of the school playground, said a prayer and asked for forgiveness.
-‘What I did I had no intention and didn’t know.
+At the time, it must have been like asking it to come home with me.
+I had to go back to school again because the school custodian suggested that I take 1 boiled chicken, 1 bottle of white liquor, an incense stick, and a candle to pay respect and ask for forgiveness.
+Then I placed the incense stick in the middle of the school playground, said a prayer, and asked for forgiveness.
+‘What I did, I had no intention and didn’t know.
 Please forgive me for trespassing.’
-It’s a good thing that it was on a Saturday, otherwise, it would have been a big commotion and chaotic for sure.
+It’s a good thing that it was on a Saturday.
+Otherwise, it would have been a big commotion and chaotic for sure.

 The school custodian asked me to sit and wait for the incense stick to burn out before I could leave.
 Once the incense stick burnt to the bottom, I walked to the middle of the school playground to get the chicken before heading home.
-Believe it or not, the chicken had small indent marks and it looked like something had bit into it.
+Believe it or not, the chicken had minor indent marks, and it looked like something had bit into it.
 The hole was the size of a pinkie, right in the middle of the chicken breast.
-It was very strange but I didn’t take the chicken home, I closed my eyes while shoving the chicken into the bag and gave the chicken to the school custodian.
+It was extraordinary, but I didn’t take the chicken home; I closed my eyes while shoving the chicken into the bag and giving it to the school custodian.